 Probably the most common cause of an SDI/HDMI port failure is the use of the now near ubiquitous D-Tap cable to power accessories connected to the camera.
 The D-Tap connector is sadly shockingly crudely designed.
 Not only is it possible to plug in many of the cheaper ones the wrong way around but with a standard D-Tap plug there is no mechanism to ensure that the negative or “ground” connection of the D-Tap cable makes or breaks before the live connection.
 There is a however a special but much more expensive D-Tap connector available that includes electronic protection against this very issue (although a great product, even these cannot totally provide protection from a poor ground connection) – see: https://lentequip.com/products/safetap

 Imagine for a moment you are using a monitor that’s connected to your cameras SDI or HDMI port.
 You are powering the monitor via the D-Tap on the cameras battery as you always do and everything is working just fine.
 Then the battery has to be changed.
-To change the battery you have to unplug the D-Tap cable and as you pull the D-Tap out, the ground connection disconnects fractionally before the live connection.
-During that extremely brief moment there is still positive power going to the monitor but because the ground on the D-Tap is now disconnected the only ground route back to the battery becomes via the SDI cable through the camera.
-For a fraction of a second the SDI/HDMI cable becomes the power cable and that power surge blows the SDI driver chip.
+To change the battery you have to unplug the D-Tap cable and as you pull the D-Tap out, the ground pin disconnects fractionally before the live pin.
+During that extremely brief moment there is still positive power going to the monitor but because the ground on the D-Tap is now disconnected the only ground route back to the battery becomes via the SDI/HDMI cable and back through the camera.
+For a fraction of a second the SDI/HDMI cable becomes the power cable and that power surge blows the SDI/HDMI driver chip or damages the cameras motherboard.

-After you have completed the battery swap, you turn everything back on and at first all appears good, but now you can’t get the SDI output to work.
+After you have completed the battery swap, you turn everything back on and at first all appears good, but now you can’t get the SDI or HDMI output to work.
 There’s no smoke, no burning smells, no obvious damage as it all happened in a tiny fraction of a second.
-The only symptom is a dead SDI.
+The only symptom is a dead SDI or HDMI.

 And it’s not only D-Tap cables that can cause problems.
 A lot of the cheap DC barrel connectors have a center positive terminal that can connect before the outer barrel makes a good connection.
 There are many connectors where the positive can make before the negative.

-It can also happen when powering the camera and monitor (or other SDI connected devices like a video transmitter) via separate mains adapters.
+It can also happen when powering the camera and monitor (or other SDI connected devices like a video transmitter or timecode box) via separate mains adapters.
 The power outputs of most of the small, modern, generally plastic bodied switch mode type power adapters and chargers are not connected to ground.
 They have a positive and negative terminal that “floats” above ground at some unknown voltage.
 Each power supplies negative rail may be at a completely different voltage compared to ground.
-So again an SDI cable connected between two devices, powered by different power supplies will act as the ground between them and power may briefly flow down the SDI cable as the SDI cables ground brings both power supply negative rails to the same common voltage.
-Failures this way are less common, but do still occur.
+So again an SDI or HDMI cable connected between two devices, powered by different power supplies will act as the ground between them and power may briefly flow down the SDI cable as the SDI cables ground brings both power supply negative rails to the same common voltage.
+Failures this way are much less common, but they do still occur.

 If unplugging or re-plugging a monitor (or anything else for that matter) turn everything off first.
 Do not connect or disconnect anything while any of the equipment is on.
-Although to be honest the greatest risk is at the time you connect or disconnect any power cables such as when swapping a battery where you are using the D-Tap to power any accessories.
-So if changing batteries, switch EVERYTHING off first, then disconnect your SDI or HDMI cables before disconnecting the D-Tap or other power cables next.
-Seriously – you need to do this, disconnect the SDI or HDMI before changing the battery if the D-Tap cable has to be unplugged from the battery.
-Things are a little safer if any D-Tap cables are connected directly to the camera or a power plate that remains connected to the camera.
-This way you ca change the battery without needing to unplug the D-Tap cables and this does reduce the risk of issues.
+Although the greatest moment of risk is the moment you connect or disconnect any power cables such as when swapping a battery where you are using a D-Tap to power any accessories.

-Also inspect your cables regularly, check for damage to the pins and the cable, if you suspect it isn’t perfect – throw it away, don’t take the risk.
+Also inspect your cables regularly, check for damage to the pins and the cable, if you suspect that a cable isn’t perfect – throw it away, don’t take the risk.
+I’ve seen plenty of examples of D-Tap cables where one of the wires has broken off the connector pins.

 The reason Arri talk about shielded power cables is because most shielded power cables use connectors such as Lemo or Hirose where the body of the connector is grounded to the cable shield.
 This helps ensure that when plugging the power cable in it is the ground connection that is made first and the power connection after.
 Then when unplugging the power breaks first and ground after.
 When using properly constructed shielded power cables with Lemo or Hirose connectors it is much less likely that these issues will occur (but not impossible).